 It’s not often you eat brunch in an abandoned Denny’s and want your friends to see it on Instagram.
-Yet sure enough, inside of America’s urban millennial safe house (The Ace Hotel), King’s Highway is the all-day cafe where everyone who just can’t with the pool fills up before heading out to the pool again.
-Don’t let the wide-brim hat crowd fool you though - with a menu full of waffles, pastries, and grits, King’s Highway has sneakily become one of the best breakfasts in town.
-Currently open for outdoor dining only.
+Yet sure enough, inside of America’s urban millennial safe house (Ace Hotel), King’s Highway is the all-day cafe where everyone who just can’t with the pool fills up before heading out to the pool again.
+Don’t let the wide-brim hat crowd fool you though – with a menu full of waffles, pastries, and soft scrambles, King’s Highway has sneakily become one of the best breakfasts in town.

-Norma’s has our favorite brunch patio in Palm Springs.
-Technically serving as the all-day cafe at Parker Palm Springs, Norma’s is the kind of scene you came to Palm Springs to experience - especially at 12:30pm on a Saturday.
-Women draped in Vivienne Westwood and drinking chardonnay before lunch, stressed-out bridal parties guzzling mimosas, and you and your friends going to town on fish tacos and Bloody Marys before hitting the pool for the next 72 hours.
+Technically serving as the all-day cafe at Parker Palm Springs, Norma’s is the kind of scene you came to Palm Springs to experience – especially at 12:30pm on a Saturday.
+Locals draped in Vivienne Westwood and drinking chardonnay before lunch, stressed-out bridal parties guzzling mimosas, and you and your friends going to town on fish tacos and Bloody Marys before hitting the pool for the next 72 hours.

-If you hear someone shout “brunch!” in Palm Springs, it probably means they’re on their way to Cheeky’s.
-Open only until 2pm each day, this cafe has become the absolute go-to morning dining destination in Palm Springs.
+If you hear someone shout “Brunch!” in Palm Springs, it probably means they’re on their way to Cheeky’s.
+Open only until 2pm each day, this cafe has become an absolute go-to morning dining destination.
 We’re warning you now: the line gets ridiculous.
 But for those who tough it out, a fantastic rotating menu of hangover-curing breakfast foods awaits.
 Two words: bacon flight.

-The Real Italian Deli is one of those places everybody wishes they had around the corner from their apartment.
+The Real Italian Deli is one of those places we wish we had around the corner from our apartment.
 The small, order-at-the-counter spot is in a large strip mall a few miles outside of downtown Palm Springs, but they make some of our favorite sandwiches in town.
-You’re going to want the parma sandwich, which is prosciutto and mozzarella, on a house-made torpedo roll (crunchy on the outside, soft on the inside) with a side of their mac salad.
+You’re going to want the parma, which is prosciutto and mozzarella, on a house-made torpedo roll (crunchy on the outside, soft on the inside) with a side of their mac salad.
 Also note, there’s a grocery component here too if you’re in the mood to cook up an Italian feast later tonight at the vacation rental.

 Driving home hungover from Palm Springs is a rite-of-passage, and the only way to get through it is a pitstop at Crazy Coyote, an order-at-the-window taco shack right outside the Cabazon outlets. $7.50 might seem like a lot for a taco, but when they say “giant taco,” they really mean it – two will keep you full until dinner.
 Our order is always one steak and one chicken, each doused in their spicy ghost salsa.
 Their burritos are excellent too.